Alexander Mirtchev

-Professor Alexander Mirtchev, LL.M., Ph.D. is an American academic, executive, author and philanthropist, working in the areas of geopolitics, geoeconomics, global economic security, and political risk analysis and mitigation.
-He is a vice chair of the Atlantic Council of the United States, where he is also a member of the executive and strategy committees and the advisory council of the Scowcroft Center for Strategy and Security.
-Dr. Mirtchev is a distinguished visiting professor at George Mason University's Schar School of Government and Policy.
-Dr. Mirtchev is a founding council member of the Kissinger Institute on China and the United States at the Woodrow Wilson International Center for Scholars, where he served as a senior fellow and member of the Wilson National Cabinet.
-He served as vice president of the Royal United Services Institute for Defense and Security Studies (RUSI), UK, as well as executive chairman of RUSI International.
-Dr. Mirtchev is also the president and founder of Krull Corp., a macro-economic geopolitical consultancy.
-His new book, "The Prologue: The Alternative Energy Megatrend in the Age of Great Power Competition," is published in English, German, Spanish, and Russian.
+Alexander Mirtchev is an American academic, executive, and author whose work focuses on geopolitics, geoeconomics, global economic security, and political risk analysis and mitigation.
+He serves as vice chair of the Atlantic Council of the United States, where he is a member of the executive and strategy committees and the advisory council of the Scowcroft Center for Strategy and Security.
+He is a visiting professor at George Mason University's Schar School of Government and Policy.

+Mirtchev is a founding council member of the Kissinger Institute on China and the United States at the Woodrow Wilson International Center for Scholars, where he previously served as a senior fellow and member of the Wilson National Cabinet.
+He has also served as vice president of the Royal United Services Institute for Defense and Security Studies (RUSI), in the United Kingdom and as executive chairman of RUSI International.

+He is the president and founder of Krull Corp., a macro-economic geopolitical consultancy.
+He is the author of "The Prologue: The Alternative Energy Megatrend in the Age of Great Power Competition," which has been published in multiple languages.

 Early life and education

-Dr. Mirtchev earned an LL.M. in international and comparative law from George Washington University in 1992 and a PhD in philosophy from St. Kliment Ohridski University in 1983, where he was an associate professor.
-Dr. Mirtchev studied economics and finance at the London School of Economics and Harvard Business School, and Political Science at Boston University.
+Mirtchev earned an LL.M. in international and comparative law from George Washington University in 1992 and a Ph.D. in philosophy from St. Kliment Ohridski University in 1983, where he later served as an associate professor.
+He also studied economics and finance at the London School of Economics and Harvard Business School, and political science at Boston University.